Tommy Trojan

-Tommy Trojan, officially known as the Trojan Shrine, is one of the most recognizable figures of school pride at the University of Southern California.
+Tommy Trojan, officially known as the Trojan Shrine, is one of the most recognizable figures of school pride at the University of Southern California in Los Angeles, California, United States.
 The life-size bronze statue of a Trojan warrior stands in the center of campus and serves as a popular meeting spot, as well as a centerpiece for a number of campus events.
 It is the most popular unofficial mascot of the university.

 History

 The Trojan Shrine was sculpted by Roger Noble Burnham, who used USC football players such as Russ Saunders, Ernie Pinckert, Henry Becker, Larry Stevens and John Ward as visual references for the statue.
 It was unveiled during the University's 50th Jubilee in 1930.
 It cost $10,000 to build, after which a $1 surcharge was added onto the season football tickets in order to help offset this cost.

 The original name suggested for the statue was The Spirit of Troy, but that name went to the school's marching band.

-On August 17, 2017, during the USC village grand opening, the Hecuba, Queen of Troy statue was unveiled to the public.
-This large statue serves as the female counterpart to Tommy Trojan and represents the Women of USC.